NETWAYS/foreman-training/architecture/02_smart_proxy.md

  * requires access to ssl directory, autosign configuration and puppet cert command
  * allows certificate management using the Web GUI
  * creates autosign entry for hosts during provisioning
- * alternative a tokenbased autosigning can be used
+ * alternatively a tokenbased autosigning can be used

 * Puppet integration requires also the Foreman plugin for full feature set